-This article will help you with guidance about using a proxy server with Skype for Business.
+This article provides guidance about using a proxy server with Skype for Business.

 Not using a proxy server is recommended

 When it comes to Skype for Business traffic over proxies, Microsoft recommends bypassing proxies.
-Proxies don't make Skype for Business more secure because its traffic is already encrypted.
+Proxies don't make Skype for Business more secure because the traffic is already encrypted.

 If you need to use a proxy server